fukuno-kenichi/spset_drill_lrs/ICLEA2025_graph_list/README.md

 ![graph no.11](image/gra_11_en.png)

 # Supplementary Information on the Research Website
-We created a research website and set up an environment where Moodle and the Superset dashboard can be displayed simultaneously using the <iframe> tag.
-The left side of Figure below is the Moodle screen, and the right side is the dashboard screen visualized by Apache Superset.
+A dedicated research website was developed for this study to support the simultaneous use of the LMS (Moodle) and the BI visualization dashboard (Apache Superset).
+The website was structured to display both interfaces side by side using the <iframe> tag.
+As shown in the figure below, the left pane displays the Moodle course content, while the right pane presents visualizations of learners’ activity data.

+This configuration enabled learners to monitor their own learning progress in real time while comparing it with peer activity trends visualized on the dashboard.
+The seamless integration of course materials and visual analytics on a single screen aimed to enhance learner engagement and promote a sense of social presence during asynchronous learning.

 ![research website](image/res_web_site.png)
 Fig. Screenshot of the system's dashboard embedded with Moodle learning content